Configuration Steps

 SIC key

-Set the Secure Internal communication one time secret.
+Set the Secure Internal Communication one-time secret.

 Enable Maintenance Mode